 - Hot ships can be cleaned at Interstellar Factors if your Notoriety is at zero.

 - Hot ships can be sold for a significantly reduced profit.

 - When you commit a murder your Notoriety is increased by one unit up to a maximum of ten.

 - Notoriety is applied to your commander, not your ship.

 - The higher your Notoriety, the higher the bounty on your head.

 - If you murder another player (i.e. not an NPC) the higher your Notoriety, the lower their rebuy cost.

 - If your Notoriety becomes too high you will attract the attention of the ATR.

-- Notoriety decreases one unit every two hours of play when obeying the law and resets entirely when you respawn in a Detention Centre.
+- Notoriety decreases one unit every two hours of play when obeying the law.

 What is the ATR?